maxDcb/C2TeamServer/README.md

 ## What it is

-Exploration is a rudimentary red team command and control frameworks.
+Exploration is a rudimentary red team command and control framework.
-This repository contain the TeamServer and the GUI to communicate with the TeamServer.
+This repository contains the Team Server and the GUI to communicate with the Team Server.
-This development is in education exercises to tackle well know red teaming concepts.
+This development is an educational exercise to tackle well know red teaming concepts.

 ## Dependencies: